tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

 Introduction
 ============

-This page is intended as a manual for administrator users in need of setting up SSO and provisionning users using SCIM on their installation of Wire.
+This page is intended as a manual for administrator users in need of setting up SSO and provisionning users using :term:`SCIM` on their installation of Wire.

 TODO: Separate non-admin content into a different page for users only.
 Link to it here.